ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 This repo works best with locally forked Goerli network as the network contains both the Beacon Deposit contract and SSV contracts.

-- Add Goerli-fork to brownie:
+Before running the fork, use [SSV faucet](https://faucet.ssv.network/) and send yourself some SSV.
+You will need it in the next step for your pool manager script to registerValidator.

+- Start the goerli fork network:

+- `ganache --chain.vmErrorsOnRPCResponse true --wallet.totalAccounts 10 --fork.url https://goerli.infura.io/v3/<ENDPOINT> --wallet.mnemonic brownie --server.port 8545`

 ENDPOINT = goerli endpoint from alchemy or infura

-- `brownie networks add development goerli-fork cmd=ganache-cli host=http://127.0.0.1 fork=<ENDPOINT> accounts=10 mnemonic=brownie port=8545`

-- Start the network:

-- `brownie console --network goerli-fork`

 - Now you can use this network to deploy your contracts and interact with SSV contracts

+- `brownie console`

+  - this will open automatically detect local blockchain running and connect to it.

 - Make sure you updated `whitelist, withdrawal_creds` addresses in `deploy.py` file.